 We have attended many open casket funerals for our families and friends, and I find them so emotionally difficult.
-I have also attended several memorial services where the person was cremated and they treat the funeral more as a celebration of their life.
-They usually have some nice flowers, great pictures of the individual throughout their life, and I have seen nice presentations on power point.
+I have also attended several memorial services where the person was cremated, and they treated the funeral more as a celebration of their life.
+There are usually some nice flowers, great pictures of the individual throughout their life, and I have seen nice presentations on power point.

-It is still sad to go to the service but it is more a celebration of the individual’s life which appeals to me.
+It is still sad to go to any funeral service, but it is more a celebration of the individual’s life which appeals to me.
 I think of Larry the Cable Guy with his country humor, standing over the casket saying, “Don’t Mama look good?”
 Of course, that was funny on TV, but I couldn't care less about how I look once I’m dead.
-I don’t like the idea of someone fixing my hair in some fashion I probably never wore, putting makeup on me to make me look more alive???
+I don’t like the idea of someone fixing my hair in some fashion I probably never wore, putting makeup on me to make me look more alive.
 Yes, it is a dignified event and many people prefer that, which is fine but not for me.

 One of the nice things that came with the material was a notebook, and it is divided into several sections.
-There is a section for veterans telling of things like the burial flag, headstones and markers and so forth.
-Then they list all the government and other assistance you might need information on, such as social security, Medicare, hospice, etc.
+There is a section for veterans explaining things like the burial flag, headstones, markers and so forth.
+Then, they list all the government and other assistance you might need information on, such as social security, Medicare, hospice, etc.

-The next section is estate planning, and you could get a notebook to do this on your own.
-It involves discussing your wishes with your family, talk to them about probate, living trusts, and so forth.
-The sixth section has you list all your financial information such as banking, a safe deposit box, insurance policies, credit cards and other debts, any legal action that might be pending and your medical history, so the family has a record for the family.
-Often children might not know where you bank, if you have a safe deposit box, etc., so this is important information.
+The sixth section has you list all your financial information such as banking, a safe deposit box, insurance policies, credit cards and other debts, any legal action that might be pending and your medical history.
+The family will have a record for the family.
+Often children might not know where you bank, if you have a safe deposit box, etc., so, this is important information.

 In the very last section there is an area where you can list significant events in your life, make a comment about people that influenced you, mention any honors or awards you received, or write special memories or messages to particular people.
-I thought this book was a great idea as it keeps your entire affair in one spot which will come in handy when you are grieving over the loss of a loved one.
+I thought this book was a great idea as it keeps your entire life in one spot, which will come in handy when your family is grieving over the loss of their loved one.

 Numerous Choices for Ashes

-have since learned that there are number of other things you can do with human ashes.
+There are number of other things you may do with human ashes.

-Urns have been the most popular way to keep ashes up until recently, and there is huge variety of urns to choose from.
-I put a link to one store at the bottom.
+Urns have been the most popular way to keep ashes up until recently.

 The US government has granted blanket approval to spread ashes in national forests and similar rules are becoming popular in state parks.

-You can have a diamond made or use the ashes to make some jewelry, which can also be done for your pet’s ashes.
-So, one might say.
-“Who are you wearing this evening?”
-Obviously I find this a little distasteful but each to his own.
+You can have a diamond made or use the ashes to make some jewelry, which can also be done with your pet’s ashes.

 In the Bay area they are scattering cremated remains using fire works done by a San Diego company called Celebrate Life.
 That’s really going out with a bang!
-Apparently CA laws have been changed this year, as they had been the most stringent in the nation.
+Apparently CA laws have been changed recently, as they had been the most stringent in the nation.